 What Fiduciary Liability Insurance Is Not

 It’s important not to confuse fiduciary liability insurance with other forms of liability coverage.
-Fiduciary liability is a unique coverage that often specifically excluded from other forms of liability (especially general liability).
+Fiduciary liability is a unique coverage that is often specifically excluded from other forms of liability (especially general liability).

 - Fidelity bond